-Later, F. Pastawski and J. Preskill \cite{pastawskiErrorCorrectionEncoded2016} studied the error correcting capability of the SLHZ model.
-They noted that the soft annealing usng the SLHZ model can be viewed as decoding of associated classical low-density parity-check (LDPC) code.
+Later, Pastawski and Preskill \cite{pastawskiErrorCorrectionEncoded2016} studied the error-correcting capability of the SLHZ model.
+They noted that the soft annealing using the SLHZ model can be viewed as decoding of associated classical low-density parity-check (LDPC) code.
 Based on this observation, they applied the belief-propagation (BP) algorithm, a standard algorithm for LDPC codes \cite{pearlReverendBayesInference1982}, to decode the noisy readout of the SLHZ system \cite{gallagerLowDensityParityCheckCodes1962,gallagerLowDensityParityCheckCodes1963}.
-They found that one can obtain an error-free state from the noisy readout of the SLHZ model with a high probability if errors are generated by independent and identically distributed (i.i.d.) random spin-flip noise.
+They found that one can obtain an error-free state from the noisy readout of the SLHZ model with a high probability if errors are generated by independent and identically distributed (IID) random spin-flip noise.

 To date, however, there has been little investigation focusing on whether the realistic classical decoding technique can fully exploit the potential of the SLHZ model.
-For example, T. Albash, W. Vincl, and D. Lidar discussed whether several decoding algorithms may boost the performance of the QA device \cite{albashSimulatedquantumannealingComparisonAlltoall2016}.
-They reported that simple majority-vote decoding (MVD) does not improve the performance of QA.
-Although they found that more sophisticated minimum-weight decoding (MWD) can boost performance, it is NP-hard and an unrealistic approach for post-readout decoding of QA devices (please refer to Ref. \cite{albashSimulatedquantumannealingComparisonAlltoall2016} and the Appendix for details).
+For example, Albash, Vincl, and Lidar have discussed whether several decoding algorithms may boost the performance of the QA device \cite{albashSimulatedquantumannealingComparisonAlltoall2016}.
+They have reported that simple majority-vote decoding (MVD) does not improve the performance of QA.
+Although they have found that more sophisticated minimum-weight decoding (MWD) can boost performance, it is NP-hard and an unrealistic approach for postreadout decoding of QA devices (for details, see Ref. \cite{albashSimulatedquantumannealingComparisonAlltoall2016} and Appendix A).
 In the context of developing near-term QA, it is preferable to devise a more practical decoding strategy tailored for the SLHZ model that can exploit its potential.